Zach Conine: Early life and career

+In 2018, Conine ran a campaign to become the Nevada State Treasurer.
+He very narrowly won the general election, defeating Republican Bob Beers.

 Following the Robb Elementary School shooting in 2022, Conine announced that Nevada would divest itself from $89 million in investments in firearms manufacturers.

 Conine ran for reelection in 2022.
 He defeated Michele Fiore, the Republican nominee.

+Personal life

+Conine's wife, Layke, is an attorney serving as the executive director of the Nevada Cannabis Association.
+They have three children.